Top 10 Best Quotes from Marcus Aurelius

 4 Whenever you are about to find fault with someone, ask yourself the following question: What fault of mine most nearly resembles the one I am about to criticize?

-When we criticize someone, we may not realize it but you may be projecting your own similar flaws onto them.
-Whenever we see someone that's the opposite of you, we tend to react to them negatively, but never consider to examine ourselves before criticizing someone for their flaws.
-You have to keep your house clean or else no one will be convinced of your thoughts as you may be seen as a hypocrite.
+When we criticize someone, we may not realize it, but we may be projecting our own similar flaws onto them.
+Whenever we see someone who is the opposite of us, we tend to react negatively.
+We rarely consider examining ourselves before criticizing others for their flaws.
+You have to keep your own house clean, or else no one will be convinced of your thoughts, as you may be seen as a hypocrite.

 This is definitely true.
-Although I think it's important how you were intending to criticize someone if you were intending to tell them what a pathetic excuse for a human being they are then you had better think long and hard about whether they really deserve it.
+However, I think it's important to consider how you intend to criticize someone.
+If you were planning to tell them what a pathetic excuse for a human being they are, then you had better think long and hard about whether they really deserve it.

-However if intended to criticize someone politely and constructively then you probably don't have to worry as much.
+However, if you intend to criticize someone politely and constructively, then you probably don't have to worry as much.

 5 Very little is needed to make a happy life; it is all within yourself in your way of thinking.